MozillaSecurity/funfuzz/README.md

 ### Windows (only 64-bit supported)

-1. Install [MozillaBuild](https://wiki.mozilla.org/MozillaBuild) (Using compileShell for SpiderMonkey requires at least version 2.2.0) to get an msys shell.
+1. Install [MozillaBuild](https://wiki.mozilla.org/MozillaBuild) (Using compile_shell for SpiderMonkey requires at least version 2.2.0) to get an msys shell.
 2. Install [Git for Windows](https://msysgit.github.io/) to get Git for Windows in order to clone these funfuzz repositories.
 (32-bit works best for now)
 3. Install [Debugging Tools for Windows](https://msdn.microsoft.com/en-us/windows/hardware/hh852365.aspx) to get cdb.exe and thus stacks from crashes.
 4. Make sure you install at least Microsoft Visual Studio 2015 (Community Edition is recommended) as per the build instructions above in the Setup section.